Will I be able to grow cannabis plants outside to harvest?

 Why grow cannabis?

-Cannabis can be expensive, especially if you are a medical user.
-Growing your own allows you to have access to more of your medicine without the cost.
+Cannabis can be expensive, especially if you're a medical user.
+Growing your own cannabis is a labor of love that saves you money.
 Another great reason is the nutrition you can get from the cannabis leaves and even the root!
-Raw it's shown to have some nutritional benefit, you can add it to smoothies or salads and it won't get you high.
+Eaten raw it's shown to have some nutritional benefit, you can add it to smoothies or salads and it won't get you high.
+Raw cannabis in non-psychoactive.
 You can decarb the leaves and add it to drinks or food for a mild effect, none of the plant goes to waste when you grow it yourself!

 Where to buy seeds